-If you really want to indulge in Kyoto’s outdoors to their absolute best, early April is the only time.
+If you really want to indulge in the best of Kyoto’s outdoors, early April is the only time.
 Kyoto is at its most aesthetic and alluring when it’s covered in the pink cherry blossoms of this period.
-Yes, it’s busy, which isn’t great for sightseeing, but, it’s the absolute best time to enjoy a stroll through Kyoto’s parks and natural areas.
+Yes, it’s busy, which isn’t great for sightseeing, but it’s the best time to enjoy a stroll through Kyoto’s parks and natural areas.

 If you want to avoid crowds, you should visit during the September-February period.
 This is the best time for relaxing sightseeing.
 You won’t see the cherry blossoms, but you will see more of the sights.

-The Best Time to Visit on a Budget
+The Best Time to Visit Kyoto on a Budget

 The winter months of November and December have few tourists, both local and international, and relatively cold temperatures.
 Because of these factors, you’ll be able to get good deals on accommodations, attractions and food and drink.